yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_To_Enable_M2CC3301_in_linux.rst

 Enable DT Overlay for M.2-CC33x1
 ********************************

+.. ifconfig:: CONFIG_sdk in ('SITARA')

     After flashing the SD card with the :file:`tisdk-default-image`, mount the SD card onto a host computer, if not done already.

+.. ifconfig:: CONFIG_sdk in ('DebianSDK')

+    After flashing the SD card with the :file:`tisdk-debian-trixie-image`, mount the SD card onto a host computer, if not done already.

 On the boot partition of the SD card, add one of the following variables, corresponding to the starter kit, into the :file:`uEnv.txt` file.
 This will let u-boot enable the m.2-cc33x1 devicetree overlay.
 The :file:`uEnv.txt` file can be found on the ``boot`` partition of the SD card.